Women's African Nations Volleyball Championship

 The African Women's Volleyball Championship is the official competition for senior women's national volleyball teams of Africa, organized by the African Volleyball Confederation (CAVB).
 The tournament is currently held biannually.
-The current champion is Kenya, which won its tenth title at the 2023 tournament in Yaoundé, Cameroon.
+The current champion is Egypt, which won its fourth title at the 2026 tournament in Nairobi, Kenya and thus have qualified automatically to the 2028 Summer Olympic Games.